mjeanroy/mjeanroy.github.io/_includes/resume.md

 Help companies strengthen their security posture and achieve security compliance (SOC2, ISO 27001, etc.).

 We built a set of tools to help companies get ready for their security compliance:
-- Integration with major Cloud Providers (AWS, GCP, Azure, Scaleway, OVH).
+- **Automation**: Integration with major Cloud Providers (AWS, GCP, Azure, Scaleway, OVH).
-- MDM: Built on top of Apple and Windows protocols for Apple and Microsoft devices, with a lightweight agent powered by OSQuery for Linux systems.
+- **MDM**: Built on top of Apple and Windows protocols for Apple and Microsoft devices, with a lightweight agent powered by OSQuery for Linux systems.
-- Human Risk Management: Phishing simulations and training programs to increase security awareness.
+- **Human Risk Management**: Phishing simulations and training programs to increase security awareness.
-- Security Scanners: External attack surface analysis, code scanning, and additional tooling to identify vulnerabilities and reduce risk.
+- **Security Scanners**: External attack surface analysis, code scanning, and additional tooling to identify vulnerabilities and reduce risk.
 - Etc.

 Technical stack: